Are US-Chinese tariffs on almost everything the 'new normal'?

 The U.S. Federal Reserve has made similar forecasts, cutting 1per cent, or US$850 billion off global GDP.

-Euro zone growth halved in the second quarter of this year as Germany’s economy shrank and trade slowed, the European Union reported on Sept.
-6.
+Eurozone growth halved in the second quarter of this year as Germany’s economy shrank and trade slowed, the European Union reported on Sep 6.

 "By leaving all the other tariffs in place, (the Trump administration) can say they're being tough on China, and they're not going to give in," said David Dollar, a China economics expert at the Brookings Institution in Washington.